dy/sprae/readme.md

 ## FAQ

 **What is sprae?**<br>
-~5kb script that adds reactivity to HTML via `:attribute="expression"`.
+~8kb script that adds reactivity to HTML via `:attribute="expression"`.
 No build step, no new syntax.

 **Learning curve?**<br>
 If you know HTML and JS, you know sprae.
 Just `:attribute="expression"`.

 **How does it compare to Alpine?**<br>
-3x lighter, pluggable signals, prop modifiers, event chains.
-Faster in [benchmarks](https://krausest.github.io/js-framework-benchmark/).
+~2× lighter and ~2× faster — [measured](https://dy.github.io/sprae/compare).
+Pluggable signals, built-in modifiers, event chains, full-JS [CSP build](https://dy.github.io/sprae/csp).

 **How does it compare to React/Vue?**<br>
 No build step, no virtual DOM.
 Can inject into [JSX](#jsx--nextjs) for server components without framework overhead.